pusher/crank/man/crankx.1.md

 -----------

 `crankx` multiplexes `crankctl` calls over a prefix.
-It's useful only for crank processes who have their sock files under /var/run/crank/$prefix-*.sock
+It's useful only for crank processes who have their ctl files under /var/run/crank/$prefix-*.ctl

 Example: